datadesk/census-data-aggregator/README.rst

 Approximating means
 ~~~~~~~~~~~~~~~~~~~

 Estimate a mean and approximate the margin of error.

 The Census Bureau guidelines do not provide instructions for approximating a mean using data from the ACS.
-They do provide guidance for approximating a mean with data `from the PUMS <https://www2.census.gov/programs-surveys/acs/tech_docs/pums/accuracy/2013_2017AccuracyPUMS.pdf?#>`_.
-Instead, we implement a simulation based approach.
+Instead, we implement our own simulation-based approach.

-First the number of units in each bin is simulated (assuming a normal distribution around the estimate).
-Then for each unit a value within
-the bin is simulated (assuming a uniform distribution within each bin).
-Note that for quantities, such as income, the Pareto distribution is
-`often used <https://www2.census.gov/ces/wp/2014/CES-WP-14-21.pdf>`_ instead of the uniform distribution in the upper-most bin.
-We provide an
-option to do this (`pareto = True`).
-We can then calculate the mean directly from the simulated data.
-We repeat the simulation many times to
-calculate an empirical margin of error.

-Note that this function assumes you have a lower bound for the smallest bin and an upper bound for the largest bin.
-We recommend trying different
-lower and upper bounds to assess the sensitivity of the resulting mean to your assumptions.

 Expects a list of dictionaries that divide the full range of data values into continuous categories.
 Each dictionary should have four keys: